 Seasonality in the tourist accommodation sector

-July and August account for one third of all annual nights spent in tourist accommodation in the EU in 2017.
+July and August accounted for 42 % of all annual nights spent in EU tourist accommodation in 2020.

 This article focuses on the tourist accommodation sector in the European Union (EU) Member States, candidate and EFTA countries and looks at the seasonality of arrivals and nights spent in accommodation establishments as well as the seasonality of the turnover and the employment in this specific tourism industry.

-July and August account for one third of all annual nights spent in tourist accommodation in the EU
+July and August accounted for 42 % of all annual nights spent in EU tourist accommodation in 2020

 At country level

-A particular phenomenon leading to lower seasonality was observed in the Alpine countries Austria, Liechtenstein and Switzerland.
-When looking at the months with a share above the expected share if the distribution were even (i.e. each month has a share of 8.3 % — or 1/12th of the annual total), these countries appeared to have higher figures in two separate periods of the year.
+Each year, a particular phenomenon leading to lower seasonality is observed in the Alpine countries Austria, Liechtenstein and Switzerland.
+When looking at the months with a share above the expected share, if the distribution were even (i.e. each month has a share of 8.3 % — or 1/12th of the annual total), these countries appeared to have higher figures in two separate periods of the year.
 In addition to a peak season during the summer months, these countries had a second peak season during the winter months.
-This double peak pattern is clearly depicted in Figure 2e.
+In 2020, due to the exceptional impact of the pandemic on seasonality in tourism, this phenomenon was also observed in other countries (such as Belgium, Spain, Malta or Portugal).
+The share of nights spent before the outbreak of the pandemic, in January and February 2020, increased due to the huge drop in the number of nights spent during the months that followed.
+This led to a first peak in those winter months, followed by a second peak in the summer months.

 By accommodation type

-Seasonality in the tourist accommodation sector was less pronounced for establishments operating as a hotel than for other types of establishments
+Seasonality in the tourist accommodation sector was less pronounced for establishments operating as a hotel than for other types of accommodation

 In the previous sections, the tourist accommodation sector was analysed as a whole.
-A breakdown by type of accommodation reveals that in 2017, seasonal fluctuations were less prominent for hotels than for other tourist accommodation (see Table 4 and Figure 3).
+A breakdown by type of accommodation reveals that in 2020, seasonal fluctuations were less prominent for hotels than for other tourist accommodation (see Table 2 and Figure 4).
 For ease of presentation, the monthly data is grouped per quarter in Table 4.
-In all countries except Romania, the peak for the hotels (37 % in the third quarter, on average for the EU) was lower than the peak for both other types of tourist accommodation (43 % for holiday and other short-stay accommodation and 67 % for campsites in the third quarter, on average for the EU).
-In Romania the peak for the hotels (42 % in the third quarter) was higher than the peak for holiday and other short-stay accommodation (39 %) but lower than the peak for campsites (80 %).
-This was also the case for Montenegro and the Former Yugoslav Republic of Macedonia.
+In the big majority of countries, the peak for the hotels (46 % in the third quarter, on average for the EU) was lower than the peak for both other types of tourist accommodation (55 % for holiday and other short-stay accommodation and 78 % for campsites in the third quarter, on average for the EU).

 Domestic versus inbound tourists